by Emanuel Bardanis.

 At the conclusion of litigation, if the contractor is found liable and the insurer disclaims liability, the contractor may sue the insurer directly for a legal determination of whether coverage existed.
 If the Court decides there was coverage under the policy, the insurer must not only pay the amount of the claimant’s judgment against the contractor, but must also reimburse the contractor for its legal costs in obtaining that determination.

-Emanuel Bardanis is a partner at Corwin & Corwin LLP.
+Emanuel Bardanis, Esquire is partner at the law firm of Corwin & Corwin, LLC.